 Friable asbestos is any material that contains asbestos which can be reduced to powder by hand.
 Frequently used as lagging for boilers or pipes, spray-on limpet insulation, and in rope and cloth, friable asbestos is considered extremely hazardous because the fine powder can easily find its way into the air.

-If you suspect asbestos in present your building, it’s time to call in the experts at Focus Demolition is Worksafe accredited and fully licenced to deal with all forma of asbestos.
-If you suspect you have asbestos present, call us (08) 9417 3227 to organise an inspection and quote.
+If you suspect asbestos in present your building, it’s time to call in the Perth asbestos removal experts at Focus Demolition.
+We are Worksafe accredited and fully licensed to deal with all forms of asbestos so contact us today to organise an inspection and quote if you believe you have asbestos present.